 How to Filter Organic Traffic in Looker Studio with GA4 Data

-Are you looking to analyze (and visualize) user behaviour on the site through Google Analytics and Looker Studio reports?
+Are you interested in analyzing (and visualizing) user behavior on the site through Google Analytics and Looker Studio reports?

 This post shows how to filter organic traffic in Looker Studio using GA4 data.

-I’ll use session scope dimensions and metrics to create a report for analyzing user behaviour from organic sources.
+I’ll use session scope dimensions and metrics to create a report for analyzing user behavior from organic sources.

 Understanding User vs Session-Scoped Dimensions

-To analyze user behaviour, I generally use session-scoped dimensions and metrics.
+To analyze user behaviour, I generally use session-scoped dimensions and metrics in GA4.
 I do this because I generally use GA4 and GSC data together.

 You can learn more scoping of traffic-source dimensions in this answer.

-Assuming that you’ve connected your GA4 property to Looker Studio, we can directly dive into creating a simple dashboard for reporting organic performance in Looker Studio.
+Assuming you’ve connected your GA4 property to Looker Studio, we can create a simple dashboard for reporting organic performance in Looker Studio.

-To keep things simple, we’ll use the “Landing Page” dimension instead of the page path.
+We’ll use the “Landing Page” dimension instead of the page path to keep things simple.

-Depending on the goal of your report and attribution modelling, you can also use page path.
+Depending on the goal of your report and attribution modeling, you can also use a page path.

 Structure of Report Showing Organic Traffic Sources

-To explain it here, I’ve taken 2 dimensions – Landing page and Session source/medium.
+To explain it here, I’ve taken two dimensions – The landing page and Session source/medium.
 And for metrics, I’ve taken:

-Depending on the page type and page purpose, you should be able to figure out if the page has enough engagement.
+Depending on the page type and purpose, you should be able to determine whether it has enough engagement.

-For example: For a long ‘how to’ guide, which is top of the funnel for my business, I should expect to see 3 minutes of average duration if the total read time is 10 minutes (because people skim!).
+For example, For a long ‘how to’ guide, which is at the top of the funnel for my business, I should expect to see 3 minutes of average duration if the total read time is 10 minutes (because people skim!).

-• Sessions: Total number of sessions that came from a source (Organic once filtered).
+• Sessions: Total number of sessions from a source (Organic once filtered).

 • Engagement rate: This is the percentage of engaged sessions out of total sessions.
 This helps understand the text and audience relevancy of ad campaigns – because if the engagement rate on a campaign landing page is too low – either the page needs a revamp or the targeting in the campaign does.